 a.
-Any eligible faculty member who wishes to use leave in accordance with this Policy should notify their supervisor or Dean's Office, and Human Resources b.
-The supervisor/Dean's Office and the Employee Relations Office will work with the eligible faculty member in determining whether the request falls under this Policy.
+Any eligible faculty member who wishes to use leave in accordance with this Policy should notify their supervisor or Dean's Office, and Human Resources

 Employee Relations ("Employee Relations") of the need for leave under this Policy.
 The supervisor or Dean's Office and/or eligible faculty member must request from Employee Relations the appropriate form requesting leave.
 The completed leave form must be forwarded to Employee Relations for approval and processing at least thirty (30) days in advance of the requested leave, when practicable.